-May 5, 2019 | Mythology
+May 5th, 2019 | Mythology.

 This week was interesting; I just realized that even though we live in the 21st century, virtually anything can be explained by science and most youngsters are atheists, people still crave mythological, mystical, superhuman heroes.
 Maybe even more than ever.

 In the background, there comes a threat from the North of the country, as according to legends creatures known as White Walkers were planning to come back and invade the country after 8,000 years of peace.
-It turns out that the rumors are true.
+It turns out that the rumours are true.
 For worse, White Walkers not only exist but also have a commander: a demonic, blood-thirsty Night King whose ultimate goals are unknown.

 And what happened?
 The Night King just rapidly died in the battle.
 Just so.
 With his death, the whole army also went to the dust and this is how the war against White Walkers was won.
 This caused a major outcry of disapproval among the fans of the show, as they expected the villain to be more villainous and make more trouble to the protagonists of the story than he actually did.
 He was this mystical black character being built on screen for the last few years and suddenly killing him off did not satisfy the fans.